Clarifai/old-docs/android.md

 ## Android SDK

 Clarifai’s Android SDK enables machine learning directly on your device, bypassing the traditional requirement of internet connectivity and extensive computing power.
-It makes it easy to use image and video recognition on device and in real-time.
+This makes it easy to use image and video recognition on device and in real-time.

 <a href="https://www.clarifai.com/get-sdk" target="_blank">